 4) Improper exhibition of a weapon: Florida law defines this charge as, "any person having or carrying any dirk, sword, sword cane, firearm, electric weapon or device, or other weapon shall, in the presence of one or more persons, exhibit the same in a rude, careless, angry, or threatening manner, not in necessary self-defense, the person so offending shall be guilty of a misdemeanor of the first degree."
 As you can see, this charge includes the open carrying of a firearm.

-As a South Florida criminal defense attorney, I deal with weapon-related charges nearly every single day.
+As a Miami-Dade County criminal defense attorney, I deal with weapon-related charges nearly every single day.
 The charges discussed in this blog entry are only possession-level offenses.
 As you may recall from earlier posts, crimes in which weapons are used or displayed may result in very serious felonies.
 For example, it is a only a misdemeanor to openly carry a gun, but to point it at somebody is an aggravated assault that carries a 3-year mandatory prison sentence.
 Additionally, it is a second-degree felony to commit a burglary of an unoccupied dwelling, but if you are in possession of a weapon or firearm during the burglary, the charge becomes armed burglary, which is a non-bondable offense that carries a maximum term of life in prison.

 If you or someone you know is facing a criminal charge involving a weapon in Broward County or Miami-Dade County, call me today so that we may fight these charges.